 The New York City Council granted final approval for the redevelopment of the six-acre Admirals Row site at the Brooklyn Navy Yard.
 Nine of the 11 homes that comprise Admiral’s Row have fallen into such disrepair since the Navy Yard was closed in 1966 that they will be demolished.
 Instead a 74,000 square feet supermarket and 79,000 square feet of additional retail space and industrial space, will be built.
 The two remaining historic structures, one of original houses known as Quarters B and a Timber Shed, which was used to store ship’s masts and is the last of its kind in the country, will be restored for additional retail shops.

 To browse through real estate listings - to buy or sell residential, commercial and investment properties, Co-op apartments and Condos, new developments, mixed use buildings, brownstones and townhouses, row house, raw land, vacant lots, to check home and house values and compare the prices of houses by Neighborhood click on Listed Properties.

-Get expert advice on how to sell your home or investment property in Bath Beach Brooklyn New York.
+Get expert advice on how to sell your home or investment property in Brooklyn Navy Yard Brooklyn New York.
 Learn about the current, top market value of your property.
 Free property evaluation.
 Please email Jeff Grandis - Brooklyn realty - at email@example.com or call at 917-804-3198.
 It is now a fact that families from all five New York City boroughs especially from Manhattan, are seeking to buy a home in Brooklyn, NY because Brooklyn is no longer an alternative, it is the 1st and best choice in where to buy.